Tips for Hiking With Dogs

 Rules and Regulations

-Before taking your dog hiking on a trail with you I strongly advise you to educate yourself on rules and regulations about having animals accommodate you on the trail.
-Some National Parks and Forests have restrictions and rules that are strongly enforced; where your dog can hike, what trails they cannot be on, if they can even be on the trail at all, leash rules, and if they are even allowed within the area at all.
+Before taking your dog hiking on a trail, I strongly advise you to educate yourself on rules and regulations about having animals accompany you on the trail.
+Some National Parks and Forests have restrictions and rules that are strongly enforced: where your dog can hike, what trails they cannot be on, if they can even be on the trail at all, if they need a leash, and if they are even allowed within the area at all.

-You can look up this information by a simple Google search about the National Park or Forest you're planning on going to for dog rules and regulations.
+You can look up this information with a simple Google search for dog rules and regulations in the National Park or Forest where you're planning to go.
 If dogs are allowed, you can bet a few rules will be in place, and if they are not, I highly recommend doing a few things.

-- Have appropriate dog tag identification, vaccination record, rabies tag & certification, recent photograph.
+- Have appropriate dog tag identification, vaccination records, rabies tags & certification, and a recent photograph.

 - Have a trowel for "leave no trace" practices for your dog or doggie poop bags and pack out.

-- Non-retractable, durable heeling leash around 6 feet.
+- Use a non-retractable, durable heeling leash around 6 feet.

-- Some parks and forests require bear bells to be worn on dogs to lessen the chances of bear encounters.
-I'd recommend these whenever hiking in areas where bears are possible to be seen to avoid an encounter.
+- Consider a bear bell.
+Some parks and forests require dogs to wear bear bells to lessen the chances of bear encounters.
+I'd recommend these whenever you're hiking in areas where bears are possible in order to avoid an encounter.